Hike It

 Hike 100 Challenge

-The Hike 100 Challenge is designed to help you meet your goals.
-Spend 100 miles on the North Country National Scenic Trail between January 1 and December 31.
-Hike, walk, snowshoe, or run.
-When you've completed it, share your journey with us, and receive a commemorative patch - there's a new design every year.
+Spend 100 miles on the North Country National Scenic Trail between January 1 and December 31: Hike, walk, snowshoe, or run.
+Earn a new patch every year.

 National Public Lands Day